Skip to main content

 MyDigiSkills

-MyDigiSkills helps people to better understand their level of digital skills based on knowledge, skills and attitude in each of the five areas of the European Digital Competence Framework for Citizens, known as DigComp.
-It takes around 20 minutes to complete, and people get a report on their levels of digital skills at the end.
-Please
+MyDigiSkills is a quiz that helps people to better understand their level of digital skills based on knowledge, skills and attitude in each of the five areas of the European Digital Competence Framework for Citizens, known as DigComp.
+It takes around 20 minutes to complete, and people get a report on their levels of digital skills at

 Adults’ Media Use and Attitudes Report (2022)